YaShRaJ0P/Ethereal/README.md

 ![Screenshot gdsc 9](https://user-images.githubusercontent.com/127089397/229853443-973f4d6f-6cc9-4366-9548-33d1532d1bf7.png)
 # Challenges faced
 1)When we were making login and sign up page then one of the major challenges was to store user data in real-time and show it when they login.
 We used Firebase for storing the user data.
 Firebase authentication and Firebase real-time database feature is used for the backend development of the sign up and login page.
+2)The other challenge was to make website with proper responsiveness for desktop and mobile.
+3)